riotsecurity/RepCheck/README.md

 # RepCheck - a reputation checker
 This tool is a quick and dirty solution used to quickly perform fast triage for specific targets (IPs, URLs, hosts or domains).
-The APIs of VirusTotal and AlienVault OTX are used for this purpose.
+The APIs of VirusTotal, AlienVault OTX and AbuseIPDB are used for this purpose.
 The results only provide an initial assessment and not a detailed analysis.
 However, this can be particularly helpful when there are many objects to be examined in order to obtain a first quick evaluation.

 Note: